 I opted to do a roundup of best apps for freelance writers because although smartphones allow you to access amazing tools and work on the go, there are so many options.

 How do you know which apps are time savers and which are time wasters?

-Here’s my roundup of 15 best apps for writers.
-Let me know if I’ve missed anything!
+Here’s my roundup of 15 best apps for freelance writers

 There is so much pre and prep work for freelance writers.
 If we don’t stay organized we’re doomed!
 These are my best apps for freelance writers who want to keep their stress levels down and their desks clutter-free.

 I wrote about my love affair with Trello and how it is helping me stick to my blogging content calendar.
 However, I also use it for my freelance writing.